The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Comparison of Softmax Outputs to K-NN Histograms

 \section{Comparison of Softmax Outputs to K-NN Histograms}

-In this work, we have presented the conjecture that the output of the softmax layer tends to encapsulate the local distribution of the train samples in the vicinity of a given test sample.
-To further verify this hypothesis, we run the following test: We produce histograms of labels for K-Nearest Neighbors (with different values of K), and calculate the chi-square distance from these histograms to the softmax layer output.
-We use the 256-dimensional output of the penultimate layer of a network as the feature space in which we calculate K-NN.
-The network is trained on a clean version of the CIFAR10 dataset, and has the following structure: cnv@20 - cnv@20 - pool - cnv@50 - cnv@50 - pool - fc@\emph{256} - fc@10 - softmax, \\ where \emph{cnv} is a convolutional layer using a 5x5 filter and zero-padding, \emph{fc} is a fully connected layer, \emph{@c} denotes the number of output channels, and \emph{pool} is 2x2 max-pooling .
+In this work, we have presented the conjecture that the output of the softmax layer tends to encapsulate the local distribution of the train examples in the vicinity of a given test example.
+In the main paper we demonstrate this by injecting noise into the training set, without having to explicitly define the space in which $K$-NN operates.
+Here, we demonstrate the similarity for a specific space: the 256-dimensional output of the penultimate layer of a network trained on clean data.
+We produce histograms of labels for K-Nearest Neighbors (with different values of K), and calculate the chi-square distance from these histograms to the softmax layer output.
+The network used for the embedding space is trained on a clean version of the CIFAR10 dataset, and has the following structure: cnv@20 - cnv@20 - pool - cnv@50 - cnv@50 - pool - fc@\emph{256} - fc@10 - softmax, \\ where \emph{cnv} is a convolutional layer using a 5x5 filter and zero-padding, \emph{fc} is a fully connected layer, \emph{@c} denotes the number of output channels, and \emph{pool} is 2x2 max-pooling .
 Batch Normalization is added after each convolutional and fully-connected layer, followed by a ReLU non-linearity (except before the softmax layer).
 The features we use are the raw outputs of the fully connected layer with 256 output channels, before they are passed into batch normalization and ReLU.
-We try a range of K values, between 10 and 300, and for each sample select its \emph{preferred K value}, which is the one with the lowest chi-square distance.
+We try a range of K values, between 10 and 300, and for each example select its \emph{preferred K value}, which is the one with the lowest chi-square distance.
 Fig.~\ref{fig:chiSquareHistograms}(a) shows the prevalence of different choices of K. Fig.~\ref{fig:chiSquareHistograms}(b) presents the histogram of the calculated chi-square distances.

 The median chi-square distance between softmax layer output and K-NN histogram is $0.143123$, which shows that the distributions are very close to each other.
-To get a better sense of the meaning of this number, we show a comparison of histograms for several samples in Fig.~\ref{fig:chi_median}, where the chi-square distance is around this value.
-In each pair, the softmax output and the K-NN histogram for the sample's preferred K are presented.
+To get a better sense of the meaning of this number, we show a comparison of histograms for several examples in Fig.~\ref{fig:chi_median}, where the chi-square distance is around this value.
+In each pair, the softmax output and the K-NN histogram for the example's preferred K are presented.
 It can bee seen that these histograms are very close to each other.